 - Download and Install PhotoRec: Download and install PhotoRec on your computer from the official website.
 The archive with the Windows version will contain a GUI shell for the program called QPhotoRec.

-- Insert the Memory Card: Insert the CFexpress memory card that contains the NRW photos you want to recover into your computer.
+- Insert the CFexpress memory card that contains the NRW photos you want to recover into your computer.

-- Open PhotoRec and Select the Device: Run QPhotoRec and select the CFexpress memory card as the device to recover files from.
+- Run QPhotoRec and select the CFexpress memory card as the device to recover files from.

-- Choose the File Type: Click on the “File Formats” button and choose the file type(s) you want to recover.
+- Click on the “File Formats” button and choose the file type(s) you want to recover.
 In our case, select the file format of the photos you want to recover, such as .nef or .nrw.

-- Choose the Save Location: Choose the location where you want the recovered files to be saved.
+- Choose the location where you want the recovered files to be saved.
 It’s recommended that you save the files to a different drive or location than where they were originally stored to prevent overwriting the original NRW photos.

-- Start the Recovery Process: Click on the “Search” button to begin the recovery process.
+- Click on the “Search” button to begin the recovery process.
 PhotoRec will scan the CFexpress memory card for any recoverable files and save all found photos to the location you specified in the main window.

-- Eject the Memory Card: Once the recovery process is complete, eject the CFexpress memory card from your computer and safely remove it.
+- Once the recovery process is complete, eject the CFexpress memory card from your computer and safely remove it.

 Note: Since PhotoRec exclusively uses a signature scan (file type reconstruction), the recovered photos and files will not have their original names.